What is Melanoma Skin Cancer?

 Melanoma is most commonly caused by damage to the skin cells from UV radiation, either from sunlight or artificial sources like sunbeds.
 Other risk factors include having a large number of moles, fair skin that burns easily, a history of sunburn, and a weakened immune system.

 Inherited genetic mutations account for a smaller but important percentage of melanoma cases, particularly in families with multiple affected members.
 Mutations in genes such as CDKN2A and BAP1 can significantly increase lifetime risk.
-Genetic testing can identify these mutations early, helping to guide regular skin checks, lifestyle adjustments, and preventative care.

 What other tests are available?